 The Sultan Qaboos Grand Mosque was named after the ruling king of Oman, and it is the biggest and the most lavish mosque in the country.
 Made up of white marbles, the mosque is located right in the heart of the city.

 In the main praying hall in the mosque hangs the world’s largest chandelier, which is fourteen meters long.
 There are smaller chandeliers hung all across the mosque, and it is surrounded by five minarets that guard the building’s main dome.

 The Sultan Qaboos Grand Mosque is also the only mosque in the country open for people from all nationalities to visit and experience the beauty of Arabian architecture.

 *Note: The Sultan Qaboos Grand Mosque is open for people from all religions, except Friday afternoon when the Friday prayers are conducted.
-Women should cover their head and wear clothes covering their body from shoulders to knees to enter the mosque.
+Women should cover their heads and wear clothes covering their bodies from shoulders to knees to enter the mosque.
 Men should wear full-length sleeves and trousers.

 Royal Opera House Muscat

 The Royal Opera House of Muscat is a marvelous white complex with gardens and auditoriums for different arts and culture-related events.
 The venue is used for local as well as international cultural events.

 Visitors are welcome even if they are not attending any show in the opera house.
 The entire space speaks for Arabesque architecture from every corner of the complex.